georgebrock/sindresorhus.github.com/_apps/dato.md

 This is unfortunately not possible as Dato uses a menu, not a popover, which cannot be pinned.

+#### How can I make the text in Dato be more easily readable?

+Try turning off the “Vibrancy” setting.
+You can also try increasing the text size with the “Larger text” setting.

 #### My Google Calendar does not update in Dato

 You might have to re-authenticate your Google account.
 Open the Calendar app, open “Preferences”, go to the “Accounts” tab, and try to remove and re-add the Google account.